-King Edward made the Queen’s father, Baron Rivers, treasurer.
+King Edward IV made the Queen’s father, Baron Rivers, treasurer of England.
 Rivers pressed for an alliance with the Burgundians bringing him into conflict with Warwick who favoured a French alliance.

 Warwick learned that Edward had gone behind his back and signed a treaty with the Burgundians.
-Warwick was frustrated and annoyed that Edward favoured his wife’s relatives rather than his trusted advisors.
+Warwick was frustrated and annoyed that Edward favoured his wife’s relatives rather than his trusted advisers.

 1467 (late October)

 Warwick was accused of plotting to return Henry VI to the throne.
 Warwick refused to attend court to answer the charge but instead sent a letter of denial which the King accepted.

 Richard Neville Earl of Warwick was very frustrated by his lack of power over Edward.
 He turned his attention to Edward’s younger brother, George, Duke of Clarence

 who he possibly intended to make King in Edward’s stead.